3 minute read

 When we work on complex projects we try to split them down into smaller pieces.

 This is works perfectly for when you are trying to build things.
-The more granular the better often.
+Often the more granular the better.

 It works less well for your project planning because when things go wrong, your carefully considered hourly timing plan blows up in your face.